 - This type of bite is usually not painful, but it can be if the termite happens to puncture a nerve or blood vessel.

-- In rare cases, an allergic reaction to the termite’s saliva can occur, which can lead to nausea, vomiting, and difficulty breathing.
+- In rare cases, an allergic reaction to the termite’s saliva can occur, which can lead to nausea and vomiting.